Blosc/bcolz/doc/reference.rst

   mode : str, optional
       The mode that a *persistent* carray should be created/opened.
 The values can be:

         * 'r' for read-only
         * 'w' for read/write.
 During carray creation, the `rootdir` will be removed if it exists.
 During carray opening, the carray will be resized to 0.
         * 'a' for append (possible data inside `rootdir` will not be removed).

+.. _carray-attributes:

 carray attributes
 -----------------